Dependents

 The USCIS form that J-2 dependents use to apply for work authorization is at https://www.uscis.gov/i-765.
 It is not necessary to obtain sponsor approval in this process.

-If Florida State University is listed as the program sponsor in box 2 of your DS-2019 form, please use the Application to Invite Dependents of J-2 Exchange Visitors to the United States, submitting the dependent’s documentation of insurance starting from the request submission date through at least one semester and any documentation of additional funding that may be required for your dependent’s support.
+If Florida State University is listed as the program sponsor in box 2 of your DS-2019 form, please log in to Nole Start to submit the “Add a J-2 Dependent Request (J-1 Student)” under J-1 Student Services.
+In this form, you will submit the dependent’s documentation of insurance starting from the request submission date through at least one semester and any documentation of additional funding that may be required for your dependent’s support.
 Only spouses and children are eligible for J-2 status.
 If another sponsor is listed in box 2 of your DS-2019 form, contact them for their procedures for requesting a J-2 DS-2019 form.

 Parents, siblings, and other family members who are not your spouse or child are not eligible for the J-2 status, and no CGE permission or form is required to invite them.